YatKat/parser/Readme.md

 * [Authors](#authors)

 # <a name="purpose"></a>Project purpose
-Web shop parser is the App for grabbing information about products from web shops.
+Web shop parser is the app for grabbing information about products from web shop.
 <hr>
+This parser is the app for site https://www.aboutyou.de/maenner/bekleidung.
-This ass can be used to site https://www.aboutyou.de/maenner/bekleidung and have information about:
+It helps to gather information about:

 * product name
 * brand